Editor’s Note: This article was originally published on Nov. 4, 2016. It was updated on Oct. 30, 2018.

 Luckily, putting some effort into a handful of super-simple marketing activities will help you get the most out of this nationwide event.

 Regardless of your business niche, it’s important to stay connected (and engage with) your customers.
-And in this case, with any Small Business Saturday groups out there.
+And in this case, with any local business groups out there.

 Email your subscribers.